uivraeus/teamquest-lab/public/privacy.md

 The data listed above is required for technical purposes in order to show you our content, process input and guarantee stability and security.
 The legal basis is a legitimate interest in accordance with [Article 6 (1) (f) GDPR](https://gdpr-info.eu/art-6-gdpr/).
 As this data is imperative for the operation of the App, users may not object to this.

+If you contact us via e-mail, as described on the [Contact](/contact) page, we will keep records of this communication, including any information you share with us in those e-mails, as long as it serves a business purpose.

-More details on where this information is stored and maintained can be found in the [Third Party Providers](#third-party-providers) section below.
+More details on where information is stored and maintained can be found in the [Third Party Providers](#third-party-providers) section below.

 ## Additional collection and processing of personal data for logged in users
 For users that create an account and _log in_ to access the various survey- and team administration functions, what is described in in [the section for all users](#data-all-users) is still valid.
 In _addition_ to that, the following also applies.